publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1182d.md

     (a) __Denial of visas__

-    Except as otherwise provided in [section 6091 of title 22][/us/usc/t22/s6091], and subject to subsection (b) of this section, the Secretary of State may deny the issuance of a visa to any alien who—
+    Except as otherwise provided in [section 6091 of title 22][/us/usc/t22/s6091], and subject to subsection (b), the Secretary of State may deny the issuance of a visa to any alien who—

         (1) through the abuse of position, including a governmental or political party position, converts or has converted for personal gain real property that has been confiscated or expropriated, a claim to which is owned by a national of the United States, or who is complicit in such a conversion; or